 Print the Pattern and Cut the Toy Pieces

 Download and print the free catnip mouse cat toy pattern JPG.
 Make sure you print the pattern at 100%, so the 1-inch gauge box measures as accurately as possible.

 Follow the pattern templates to cut out two side pieces, two ears, one bottom piece, and one tail from the felt.
 Cut all the pieces from one color of felt for a monochrome mouse, or use several colors to make it look more realistic.

 Attach the Mouse Ears

-Fold the narrow end of an ear over and hold it near the pointed nose end of a side piece.
+Fold the narrow end of an ear, and hold it near the pointed nose end of a side piece.
 Stitch a vertical line across the fold.
-Use three strands of embroidery floss and back stitch to secure the ear.
+Use three strands of embroidery floss, and backstitch to secure the ear.

 Sew the Sides of the Toy Together

-Hold the two sides with wrong sides facing.
-Starting at the nose end, sew across the back with three strands of embroidery floss and running stitch.
-When you get close to the end, sandwhich the large end of the tail between the layers and stitch to the end of the back.
+Hold the two sides with the wrong sides facing each other.
+Starting at the nose end, sew across the back with three strands of embroidery floss using a running stitch.
+When you get close to the end, sandwich the large end of the tail between the layers, and continue stitching to the end of the back.

 Attach the Bottom of the Mouse

-Use three strands of embroidery floss and running stitch as before.
-Start at the nose and work toward the back on one side.
+Sew with three strands of embroidery floss, and use a running stitch.
+Start at the nose, and work toward the back on one side.
 Stitch back toward the nose, filling in the gaps.